eztam-/BitCrackOSX/README.md

 # CryptKeySearch
 A tool for solving Bitcoin puzzles on OSX.
 The application is build and optimized to run on Apple Silicon GPUs for high performance.
 Other, similar tools like BitCrack stopped working for OSX users since Apple switched to it's new Silicon Chips.
-This application aims to be a better replacement for such legacy tools which have many limitations.
-Bitcrack for example only supports legacy addresses and has no support for modern Bitcoin addresses like Taproot or SegWit.
+This application aims to be a better replacement that adds additional features like support for modern Bitcoin addresses like Taproot or SegWit.

 CryptKeySearch is build entirely from scratch for OSX and utilizes Apples Metal framework for high performance.
+The project was heavily inspired from [BitCrack](https://github.com/brichard19/BitCrack) so kudos to brichard19.

 **NOTE!**
 - The application is still new and under heavy development.